AmberC0209/PaddleX/docs/practical_tutorials/object_detection_fall_tutorial.en.md

 Similar to model training, model evaluation supports setting parameters by modifying the configuration file or appending command-line parameters.

-**Note**: When evaluating a model, you need to specify the model weight file path.
+<b>Note</b>: When evaluating a model, you need to specify the model weight file path.
 Each configuration file has a default weight save path.
 If you need to change it, simply set it by appending a command-line parameter, e.g., `-o Evaluate.weight_path=./output/best_model/best_model.pdparams`.

 ### 5.3 Model Tuning